minego/phnx/README_DC.txt

 Added star to favorites on timelines - adjusted main-assistant.js and tweet.js.
 Auto updates timeline if RefreshAfterPost is set in prefs
 Added search-no-avatar.html and modified profile-assistant.js for hideAvatar Added from_user_name on searches
+Modified status-assistant.js to respect hideAvatar setting for lists, retweets, trends and searches.